mihirsingh1/covid-connect/readme.md

 The server can be started by running:
 ```
-npm start
+npm start // In the folder where the main.js file is located
 ```
-in the folder where the main.js file is located

 To start the app the following steps need to be followed: